meis91/Smart-Sort-Application/README.md

 ## Author
 This application was developed by Adrian Perez Cabrera.

-We hope you find this application useful!
+I hope you find this application useful!